 This program demands high standards of professionalism.
-Students are encouraged to review the handout provided and the EMT Oath to ensure they can meet these standards prior to committing to the course.
+Students are encouraged to review the handout provided and the Code of Ethics and EMT Oath found on the NAMET website to ensure they can meet these standards prior to committing to the course.